 In August 2020, we were able to use two free-night certificates (the ones issued in 2019 and 2020 had longer expiration dates due to the pandemic) at the Casa Marina Key West, Curio Collection by Hilton.
 The room we booked here was worth about $500 each night and, once again, we got upgraded to an Oceanview room.

 While the hotel isn’t in the downtown area of Key West, it is right on the beach and close to Southernmost Point.
 In fact, it has the largest private beach in Key West.
-And, you can reach Mallory Square and many of the popular attractions of Key West within a 15-20 minute walk.
+And, you can reach Mallory Square and many of the popular attractions of Key West with a 15-20 minute walk.

 Again, being a resort, the food costs added up quickly.
 But, this time we had the Aspire card, so we didn’t worry about it quite as much.
 Also, it was very easy to eat dinner off the resort.
 And, while the breakfast was expensive, it was also quite nice and definitely worth the price, especially when combined with the food and beverage credit.